Child Protective Services Worker (Social Service Specialist 1)

 • Work will be conducted in offices participants homes and other community sites.

-• Employees work schedule will be Monday - Friday from 8 am - 5 pm PT; hours may fluctuate based on service needs.
+• Employees work schedule will be Monday - Friday from 8 am - 5 pm Pacific Time; hours may fluctuate based on service needs.

 • There may be an opportunity for some remote workdays.
 This will need to be discussed and approved by the manager.